swcoding/graph-view-toolkit/README.md

 # graph-view-toolkit

-A simple toolkit to generate the interactive network graph of your Heptabase card.
+A simple streamlit playground to generate the interactive network graph of your Heptabase card.

 ## Usage
 1.  `git clone`